Information is not power. Knowledge is power, and learning is a superpower.– Jim Kwik

 What you resist – persists.

-These are all your daily roles, tasks, to-do lists that pull you into various directions.
+These are all your daily roles, tasks, and to-do lists that pull you in various directions.
 You don’t learn faster because your mind is somewhere else – your attention and presence are diluted, so if you want to learn faster, you want to focus on important things.